ayushcode-r/diabetes-prediction-neural-network/README.md

 ## 📌 Features
 - Uses a neural network for binary classification
-- Based on the Pima Indians Diabetes dataset
+- Based on the Diabetes_prediction_dataset
 - Implemented in a Jupyter Notebook

 ## 🚀 Technologies Used